I find myself constantly referencing great books, blog posts, and podcasts, then sending them one-off. Here’s a list of my favorites.

 - The Engineer/Manager Pendulum - post that gave me courage to move back to an IC at Amazon, getting hands on keyboard again building AI systems.
 Great mental model for a long career.

-- Managing Up — Stories and Guidelines for Working with Senior Leaders - good simple post with core skills of managing up including being excellent at your job, earning trust, and communnicating proactively.
+- Managing Up — Stories and Guidelines for Working with Senior Leaders - good simple post with core skills of managing up including being excellent at your job, earning trust, and communicating proactively.